 Our depth and breadth of experience in these areas enable our lawyers to negotiate unique resolutions for often difficult and complex legal problems relating to Indian tribes.
 Specifically, we have helped clients with disputes, treaty issues, complicated real estate transactions in Indian Country, and Indian property rights outside Indian Country for water rights and access to hunting and fishing sites.
 We have represented local and regional governments on treaty matters and major litigation, and have represented tribes and other parties on policy matters in Washington, D.C.

-Because our experience includes working with both public and private entities, in addition to Indian tribes, we collaborate with many other groups at the firm, including public policy, real estate, healthcare, litigation, tax, banking, intellectual property, and labor and employment.
-This interaction has helped us offer a full contingent of services to tribes and to other clients on Indian law matters.
+Due to our experience working with both public and private entities, in addition to Indian tribes, we collaborate with many other groups at the firm, including Public Policy and Law, Real Estate, Health Care, Litigation and Dispute Resolution, Tax, Banking, Intellectual Property, and Labor, Employment, and Workplace Safety This interaction has helped us offer a full contingent of services to tribes and to other clients on Indian law matters.